gglockner/ghost-docker/README.md

 - Cleanup
 - Dev instance where SSL is optional: use URL as http instead of https
 - Handle unprivileged ports (e.g. 8080) on Caddy: set HTTP\_PORT or HTTPS\_PORT
+- Test new instance
+- Configure email for AWS SES